 Use this command to exit the Cell Tracking Wizard.
-The Wizard toolbar will be removed and normal program operations, such as automatic analysis and opening reports, are restored.
+The Wizard toolbar will be hidden.

 Cell Tracking Example

 Here is an example of a cell-tracking study that helps to explain the results that the Cell Tracking Wizard displays.

 Suppose that we take samples at three time points: T=0, T=3h, and T=6h.
 For this simple cell tracking example, we will start at time T=0 with four cells stained for cell tracking.